 For the glaze:

-- Mix powdered sugar and 2 tablespoons of lemon juice in a small bowl until smooth.
+- Mix 1 cup powdered sugar and 2 to 3 tablespoons lemon juice in a small bowl until smooth.
+It should be like thick honey.

-- Refrigerate leftovers, well covered.
+- Drizzle on the cooled cake and let dry before cutting.
+Refrigerate leftovers, well covered.

 Notes